paudetseis/academic-kickstart/content/authors/zhang/_index.md

 - Grad Students
 ---

-Quan Zhang is a PhD student in Geophysics at the University of Ottawa.
+Quan Zhang is a PhD candidate in Earth Sciences at the University of Ottawa, also working with Prof. Mladen Nedimović at Dalhousie University.